Building Handwired Dactyl Manuform Keyboard

 qmk new-keymap -kb handwired/dactyl_manuform/5x6_68

-and check:
+Open keyboard.json and check:

-: row/column pin assignments.-
+matrix_pins: row/column pin assignments.

-: TRS connector pin. -
+serial_pin: TRS connector pin.

 #define SPLIT_USB_DETECT